Dandelion Syrup

 Culinary Uses

 Today, people use dandelion syrup exactly as they would a light, liquid honey.
 It is drizzled over fresh cheeses, spread on morning bread or pancakes, and stirred into herbal teas.
-In many Eastern European households, it is still treated as a gentle spring tonic, used to soothe the throat or welcome the end of winter.
+In many Bosnian households, it is still treated as a gentle spring tonic to “cleanse the blood” or soothe the throat at the end of winter.

 References